mhellnerdev/ribbitx-cli/README.md

 - Added repo-delete feature.
 - Added ability to enter description for create-repo command.

-### Version 0.4 Updates
+### Version 0.2 Updates
-- Error handling is now working for repo-create command.
-- added ribbitx --version feature.
+- Changed commands to prefix with repo or user depending on action being taken.
+- Added repo-create, repo-update, user-create, user-delete features.
+PUT, POST, and DELETE methods used.
+- Pruned requirements file.
+- Formatted JSON output for repo-list and storage commands.

 ## Installing RibbitX as an executable script
 - This can be installed as an executable script via pip.
 This allows for the simple running of command "ribbitx" to invoke from the command line.